Abbotsbury Sub Tropical Gardens

 History, tourist information, and nearby accommodation

-A lovely gardens begun by Elizabeth, 1st Countess of Ilchester, in 1765.
-The gardens cover 20 acres, and contain unusual and exotic plants from around the world.
+Abbotsbury Subtropical Gardens is a lovely historical garden begun by Elizabeth, 1st Countess of Ilchester, in 1765.
+The gardens cover 20 acres and contain unusual and exotic plants from around the world.

 Address: Buller's Way, Abbotsbury, Dorset, England, DT3 4LA